Adding and Dropping Courses

 Additionally, the following policies apply to audited courses:

-- Credits for courses taken using the audit option are not counted in clearance for graduation (Granting of Degrees policy); thus major requirements cannot be taken using the audit option.
+- Credits for courses taken using the audit option are not counted in clearance for graduation (Granting of Degrees policy); thus major requirements cannot be fulfilled using the audit option.

 - The credits for courses taken using this option count toward the maximum term credits allotted to full-time students for their program of study.
 Full-time undergraduate students who audit a course that raises their term credits above the maximum are billed on a per-credit basis for the term credits above 20.
 Full-time graduate students and all part-time students will be billed for the audited course on a per-credit basis.